-Within the psychiatric system there should be established public panels on all levels - locally, regionally, nationally and internationally - to address human rights violations and other consequences of medicalization.
-This was promised at the congress 'Coercive Treatment in Psychiatry: A Comprehensive Review', run by the WPA, Dresden, Germany, June 6-8, 2007 by Juan Mezzich, then the President of WPA, who publicly committed to be open to dialogue for all in the psychiatric field, including those who are raising difficult issues involving human rights violations (see Lehmann, 2009, pp. 38-39; Mezzich, 2007a).
-Three months after that conference he wrote:
+Within the psychiatric system there should be established public panels on all levels-locally, regionally, nationally and internationally-to address human rights violations and other bad consequences of medicalization.
+This was promised at the congress "Coercive Treatment in Psychiatry: A Comprehensive Review", run by the WPA, Dresden, Germany, June 6-8, 2007 by Juan Mezzich, then the President of WPA, who publicly committed to be open to dialogue for all in the psychiatric field, including those who are raising difficult issues involving human rights violations (see Lehmann, 2009, pp. 38-39; Mezzich, 2007a).
+And three months after that conference he wrote:

-A renewed commitment to the clinician-patient relationship appears crucial as well as building an effective dialogue with patient and user groups (as well as trialogues [meetings of users and survivors of psychiatry, carers and psychiatric workers] including families) respecting the diversity of their perspectives.
-(Mezzich, 2007b)
+"A renewed commitment to the clinician-patient relationship appears crucial as well as building an effective dialogue with patient and user groups (as well as trialogues [meetings of users and survivors of psychiatry, carers and psychiatric workers, P.L.] including families) respecting the diversity of their perspectives" (Mezzich, 2007b).

-But afterwards, he informed the leaders of the self-help movement that key leaders within the WPA were - nearly without exception - passionately opposing dialogue.
-This shameful truth concerning the whole world of psychiatry should be addressed at every possibility.
-The question is, which exceptional psychiatrists are willing to use their influence to support publicly and meaningfully the demand for a public discussion of human rights violations?
+But afterwards, he informed representatives of the self-help movement that key leaders within the WPA were-nearly without exception-reluctant to have dialogue.
+This shame for the whole world of psychiatry should be addressed at each possibility.
+The question is, which exceptions from the society of psychiatrists are willing to use their influence so support publicly and meaningfully the demand for a public discussion of human rights violations?
 And which ones are able to criticize their professional associations for denial of dialogue?

-What is possible in the Catholic church after misuse and maltreatment of those entrusted to their care, should also be possible in the psychiatric field.
-But as long as psychiatrists behave like a Stalinist block and refuse discussion about human rights violations, users and survivors of psychiatry and their families and friends should be aware that human rights violations can occur all the time in the psychiatric field only to be ignored.
+What is possible in the Catholic church after misuse and maltreatment of the wards (those entrusted in their care)-public confession and discussion of misuse-, should also be possible in the psychiatric field.
+But as long as psychiatrists behave like a monolithic-or better-a Stalinist block and refuse discussion about human rights violations, users and survivors of psychiatry and their families and friends should be aware that human rights violations can occur all the time in the psychiatric field but are ignored.

-Beyond that, my example of a medicalization of problems of a social nature shows how important the commitment for developing adequate and effective assistance for people in emotional distress is; how important safeguarding civil rights in treatment on a par with general medical patients is; how important the demand for compensation for treatment induced damage and legal prosecution of psychiatrists who violate the criminal law is; how important it is for users and survivors of psychiatry to join forces in cooperation with other human rights and self-help groups.
-David Oaks, Director of MindFreedom International, an independent non-profit coalition defending human rights and promoting humane alternatives for emotional well-being now accredited with the advisory status of a non-government organization at the United Nations, offers dialogue and calls for demonstration at the same time, knowing that psychiatric offers of dialogue until now have not brought any meaningful change in psychiatric practise or a meaningful dialogue about human rights violations.
+Beyond that, my example of a medicalization of psychological problems of social nature shows, how important the commitment for developing adequate and effective assistance for people in emotional distress is; how important safeguarding civil rights in treatment on a par with 'normal' patients is; how important the demand for compensation for treatment damages and legal prosecution of psychiatrists who violate the criminal law is; how important it is for users and survivors of psychiatry joining forces in cooperation with other human rights and self-help groups.
+David Oaks, Director of MindFreedom International, an independent non-profit coalition defending human rights and promoting humane alternatives for mental and emotional well-being and accredited with the advisory status of a non-government organization at the United Nations, offers dialogue and calls for demonstration at the same time, knowing that psychiatric offers of dialogue until now did not bring any meaningful change in the psychiatric practise or a meaningful dialogue about human rights violations.
+David Oaks sums up:

-Those of us who have allied ourselves with the less powerful side of the imbalance inherent in coerced psychiatric procedures, need to learn from other social change movements throughout history who have turned to non-violent direct resistance through creative civil disobedience.
-(Oaks, 2010)
+"Those of us who have allied ourselves with the less powerful side of the imbalance inherent in coerced psychiatric procedures need to learn from other social change movements throughout history who have turned to nonviolent direct resistance through creative civil disobedience" (Oaks, 2011, p.
+209).